w3c/distributed-tracing-wg/CONTRIBUTING.md

 - PRs will be reviewed during official meetings, but off-line reviews (LGTMs, NOT LGTMs) and comments are strongly encouraged to gauge the group's opinion on the proposed change prior to the meeting.
 - If a topic is not defined specifically enough yet to justify a PR against the specification, contributors are encouraged to file an issue.
 - During meetings, priority will be given to PRs that appear to be ready for a vote over those that appear to require discussions.
-- PRs should not be merged if they have had substantial changes made within two days of the meeting.
-Rebases, typo fixes, etc. do not count as substantial.
+- Rebases, typo fixes, etc. do not count as substantial.
 Note, administrivia PRs that do not materially modify output documents may be processed by admins as needed.
-- Resolving PRs ("merging" or "closing with no action") will be done as a result of a motion made during a meeting, and approved.
+- PR's can be marked for resolution during a meeting and will be merged when all issues have been addressed and the PR was open for comments for at least one business week.
-- Reopening a PR can be done if new information is made available, and a motion to do so is approved.
+- If issues arise after a PR has been merged, the preferred approach is to file a new issue.
+In rare cases the group can decide to revert a PR.

 ## Participation
 There are three categories of project participation: